 Unless earlier terminated, the Anti-CTLA4 License Agreement, including the royalty bearing license, will expire upon the later of (a) the expiration of the last to expire valid claim of an Anti-CTLA4 Patents covering any Anti-CTLA4 Products in any country, or (b) ten years.
 We may terminate the Anti-CTLA4 License Agreement in its entirety at any time for convenience.
-Either party may terminate the Anti-CTLA4 License Agreement in its entirety for the other party's uncured material breach after an opportunity by the other party to cure such material breach.
+Either party may terminate the Anti-CTLA4 License Agreement in its entirety into cure such material breach.
 Elkurt may terminate the Anti-CTLA4 License Agreement in its entirety immediately upon notice for failure by us to meet certain milestones or the failure to achieve a certain amount of financing.
 Elkurt may also terminate the Anti-CTLA4 License Agreement for our insolvency.
 If the License Agreement is terminated by either party for any reason, the Anti-CTLA4 Licenses will terminate and all rights thereunder will revert to Elkurt.